ssbc/ssb-tribes/README.md

 NOTE:
 - `groupAdmins` are the people the applicant have sent their application to
-- if two decisions are concurrently posted by two different admins, the `decision` field shows the one with most recent timestamp.
-However the `history` will contain the full history of actions
+- if two decisions are concurrently posted by two different admins, the `decision` field shows:
+  - the latest acceptance decision
+  - OR if there's been no acceptance the latest rejection (by authored timestamp)

 ### `ssb.tribes.application.list(cb)`